 By Bethany Woelmer

-Bethany Woelmer is a senior at Concordia University Wisconsin and is studying parish music and theology.
-She loves using her creativity in music, crafts, writing, and photography, and spends every day enjoying the little things in life that bring happiness.
-She can be reached at email@example.com.
+Bethany Woelmer is a freshman at Concordia University Wisconsin and is studying Parish Music.
+She can be reached at email@example.com